 The mission of the CAB is to enhance trust, communication, and collaboration between the community and the Police Department in order to increase knowledge and understanding.

 Total CAB membership is between 15 and 25 members/organizations, consisting of both permanent and rotating members.
 The term length of current CAB members is indefinite.
 Any new members will rotate on either a one or three year term.
 Currently, the number of permanent members is 18 with no rotating members.
-The Chief of Police reserves the right to increase or decrease the number of CAB members as necessary or deemed appropriate to fulfil the Board's objectives.
+The Chief of Police reserves the right to increase or decrease the number of CAB members as necessary or deemed appropriate to fulfill the Board's objectives.

 New members of the CAB are selected by the Chief of Police, in consultation with the board.
 CAB members can recommend and nominate potential members or organizations.
 A five-member executive committee assists in facilitating the CAB, and the CAB selects a chair and vice-chair.